A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Scoring guidance

-For 2.A.3.3.1
+Detail 2.A.3.3.1

-For 2.A.3.3.1
+Detail 2.A.3.3.1

 Sources of information

-• Staff turnover analysis, exit survey reports
+• Staff turnover analysis, staff exit survey reports

-• HR policy, Employee satisfaction survey and report
+• Employee satisfaction survey and report

 • Employees interviews

-• HR manager interviews
+• HR manager interview

 Evidence to provide

+Specify the employee turnover rate, and how employee exit is monitored and analyzed.
 Specify when the last employee satisfaction survey was conducted, and what kind of analysis was done on results.

 2.A.3.4 The board takes corrective action when it identifies risks to clients, risks to employees, or when the provider is not achieving its social goals.